Asvi1310/Notes/1. Core Java/README.md

  ### 32. Explain about join() method.
  * Join method() is used to join one thread with the end of the currently running thread.
    ![image](https://github.com/user-attachments/assets/225d0271-1af3-4210-97e5-4e741f3e5379)
  * Based on the above code, the main method has started the execution.
 When it reaches the code t.start() then 'thread t' starts the own stacks for the execution.
 JVM Switches b/w the main thread and ' thread t'.
  * Once it reaches the code t.join() then 'thread t' alone is executed and completes its task then only the main thread start the execution.
  * It is non-static method .
 The join() method has an overloaded version.
 So we can mention the time duration in join() method also ".s".

-i
+ ### 33. What does the yield method of the Thread class do?